gdmcdonald/once/README.md

   runif(1e8) %>% # some expensive operation
   mean() %>%
   once(file_path = "saved_objects/saved_random_number.Rds")
-  # only do it once, save output to this file.
 ```
+which will only execute the expensive operation the first time the code is run, and save this output to file.

 ## Install instructions